 Gatan Imaging Filter (GIF)

-In this section, we will discuss the Gatan implementation of energy-filtering and spectroscopy instrumentation.
+This section will discuss the Gatan implementation of energy-filtering and spectroscopy instrumentation.
 Other systems have similar controls and considerations.

 Before you begin an experiment, it is important to familiarize yourself with the various controls, parameters, and adjustments of the Gatan imaging filter (GIF) system.
-This will help you understand the basic functionality that you will use to collect energy-filtered TEM (EFTEM) images, elemental maps, and electron energy loss spectra from your transmission electron microscope (TEM) sample.
+This will help you understand the basic functionality you will use to collect energy-filtered TEM (EFTEM) images, elemental maps, and electron energy loss spectra from your transmission electron microscope (TEM) sample.

 Optical column